Skip to Content

 Treatment for Mpox

-• Contact your doctor to discuss treatment and enrolling in the CDC STOMP trial.
+• Treatment is also available through a federally funded trial.
+Contact your doctor or local health department to discuss treatment and enrolling in the CDC STOMP trial.
 Patient enrollment in the STOMP trial is optional.

 Mpox Vaccine FAQs